gokubi/policies/citizen_code_of_conduct.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Kairos Organizers with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.

 ## 9. Scope